Skip to content

 The function uses the following parameters:

-structure of the task to be started (obtained fromgu_TaskCreate
+• ptcb: A pointer to the GS_TCB structure of the task to be started (obtained from gu_TaskCreate during task creation).

 Returns